Challah French Toast

 • Cook the bread until golden, about 2 minutes, then flip it once and cook it an additional 1 to 2 minutes.
 Repeat the cooking process, adding more butter as needed, with the remaining slices of bread.

-• Top the French toast with maple syrup and serve immediately.
+• Top the French toast with maple syrup and fresh fruit, if desired, and serve immediately.

 • ★ Did you make this recipe?
 Don't forget to give it a star rating below!